chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

 rewards, unless they happen to be among the highest funded backup nodes.
 However note that being a historical authority is not a prerequisite for becoming a backup node.

-Any node that fulfils the qualificaton conditions will be considered for inclusion in the set of backup nodes.
+Any node that fulfils the qualification conditions will be considered for inclusion in the set of backup nodes.
 The size of this set is limited (as of writing, the limit is 33% of the authority set size), and prioritised according to highest balance.
 Backup nodes earn rewards proportionally to their funds, at a rate that increases quadratically as their balance approaches the current epoch's bond.